Apple IIGS: Reception

 Compute! described the IIGS in November 1986 as "two machines in one—a product that bridges the gap between the Macintosh and Apple IIe, and in so doing poses what may be serious competition for the Commodore Amiga and the Atari ST series".
 It described the IIGS's graphics "as different as night and day" from the earlier Apple IIs and the audio as "in a class by themselves ... [it] justifies the price of the IIGS to many music fans and fanatics".
 The magazine reported that "well over one hundred outside developers were actively engaged in creating software for the IIGS", and predicted that "as new products are developed to take advantage of the IIGS, people will move away from the pure Apple II and toward the newer titles with their improved performance".

 Compute!'s Apple Applications in December 1987 reported, however, that "Many publishers have canceled or postponed their plans for Apple IIGS software and instead are cautiously introducing programs for the Apple IIc and IIe", while "many of the products for the Apple IIGS are simply versions of" older Apple II software "that incorporate color and use the mouse interface".
 So little IIGS software was available, it said, that "the hottest product ... is AppleWorks.
 No mouse interface, no color, no graphics.
 Just AppleWorks from the IIe and IIc world".
 The magazine stated that many customers either chose the slightly more expensive Macintosh Plus or kept their inexpensive IIc or IIe which ran AppleWorks well, with the IIGS "in a strange position" in between.

-BYTEs Bruce Webster in January 1987 praised Apple for permitting Wozniak to finish the IIx project, but said that the company should have done so "a few years ago".
-The IIGS is an excellent replacement for the [earlier models from the] Apple II line, but it's awfully late in coming.
-The technology is more trailing-edge than leading-edge in many areas", with speed and graphics inferior to that of the Amiga and Atari ST. The other computers, he wrote, have both larger software libraries that use their power and lower prices; Webster found that a IIGS package costing was comparable to a Atari ST configuration.
+BYTEs Bruce Webster wrote in the in January 1987 issue:

+The IIGS is an excellent replacement for the Apple II line, but it's awfully late in coming.
+The technology is more trailing edge than leading edge in many areas.
+In terms of graphics performance, the IIGS is already behind the Atari ST and the Amiga, both of which are less expensive and both of which have more software taking advantage of their graphics.
+The IIGS doesn't leap very far ahead.

+Webster found that a IIGS package costing was comparable to a Atari ST configuration.
 He concluded with a "qualified approval" of the computer: "It was necessary to prevent the Apple II line from dying off during the next year or so.
-However, Apple didn't go far enough."
+However, Apple didn't go far enough".

 A BYTE review in April 1987 concluded that the IIGS "has the potential to be a powerful computer" but needed a faster CPU and more addressable memory.
 The magazine advised potential customers to compare the Macintosh, Amiga, and Atari ST's more powerful 68000 CPU with the IIGS's greater expandability and large Apple II software library.